 To be honest, this tree was among the easiest to put together.
 Over 600 round glass ornaments in a rainbow pattern cover this tree.
 Some are new, and some are vintage.
 Together they look spectacular.

-And there you have my list of beautiful Christmas tree decorations.
+And there you have my list of beautiful Christmas tree decorating ideas.
 I hope a few of these ideas inspire you as you set out to decorate your own tree.